 Describe your role & what you love about it.

-How many other women inspired you or helped shape your career?
+How have other women inspired you or helped shape your career?

 What is something that most people don’t know about you?